Over It All

 Over It All is a studio album from Australian worship band Planetshakers.
 Planetshakers Ministries International and Venture3Media released the album on 6 November 2020.
 The album was recorded at Planetshakers Studios at Melbourne, Australia, under one of the most extreme and crippling quarantine measures in the world due to COVID-19.

 They worked with Joth Hunt, in the production of this album.

 Critical reception

-Randy Cross from Worship Leader says, Incredibly balanced.
+Randy Cross from Worship Leader wrote "More: Incredibly balanced.
 Perfectly Planetshakers.
 Over It All releases a cavalcade of praise and worship with a little something stylistically for everyone.
-Very reminiscent of some of the "dance club" contemporary Christian music of the 90s, which is not necessarily a bad thing, just something that not every listener may enjoy.
+Less: Very reminiscent of some of the "dance club" contemporary Christian music of the 90s, which is not necessarily a bad thing, just something that not every listener may enjoy".
+Rating the album 8.7 stars by One Man In The Middle, Rob Allwright states, "This album musically, taking advantage of the studio setting.
+I think they have also had to consider a lot more the lyrics.
+In a worship setting it is possible to lead and bring songs that sound great, tick all the right boxes for people to engage with them but ultimately say very little either to or about God, or to the worshipper themselves.